GMEC Program Oversight

 Scheduling of GMEC review of RRC letters, ACGME surveys, work hour compliance, transitions of care monitoring and Internal and special reviews is organized by OGME staff.
 For other items, it is incumbent on the program to provide the following information:

-Annual Program Evaluations- GMEC does not dictate when a program does its APE but does monitor to ensure it is done annually.
-We recommend that you plan your APE for some time between May and early August.
-This gives your PEC access to current Resident and Faculty Survey results (released in May), your program’s annual confidential review of the program by residents and faculty, as well as the SIU End of Year Evaluation feedback (released in early July), and allows you to address any items of concern from your ACGME surveys in your Annaul Program Evaluations and Self-Studies.
-The current year’s APE action items and progress or follow-up from previous action items must be recorded in New Innovations as soon as the action plan is approved by your faculty and it must be reviewed by GMEC.
-The date of your APE evaluation for NI should be the date the action plan was approved by faculty.
+APEs must be done annualy with a deadline of July 31st.
+We recommend that you plan your APE for some time between May and early July.
+This gives your PEC access to current Resident and Faculty Survey results (released in May), your program’s annual confidential review of the program by residents and faculty, as well as the SIU End of Year Evaluation feedback (released in May), and allows you to address any items of concern from your ACGME surveys in your Annual Program Evaluations and Self-Studies.
+The current year’s APE action items and progress or follow-up from previous action items must be recorded in New Innovations as soon as the action plan is approved by your faculty and it must be reviewed by GMEC APE Review Subcommittee.
+Click here to see the APE completion policy.

-Annual Institutional Review Form - At the end of each academic year you will receive this from OGME and will need to provide information on your programs board performance, USMLE performance and other information.
+At the end of each academic year you will need to provide information on your programs board performance, trainee practice data, scholarly activity and other information.
+This is collected through the New Innovations APE form.

-Annual Institutional Goals -Each year, the GMEC sets one or more institutional improvement goals.
-Although program directors and coordinators have input into goal development and action items, generally monitoring and organization of steps is done through OGME.
+Each year, the GMEC sets one or more institutional improvement goals.
+Although program directors and coordinators have input into goal development and action items, general monitoring and organization of steps is done through OGME.

 Internal and Special Reviews (Policy follows)